Keith-Hon/generate-react-live-url/README.md

 # generate-react-live-url
-Generate a url by a public npm package name to live preview a custom react component in codesandbox
+Generate a url by a react component's public npm package name to live preview a custom react component in codesandbox
 <br/>
 <br/>
 Example: react-component-es6-lib-example